sunfishcode/wasm-reference-manual/WebAssembly.md

 | `maximum`  | [varuint32]  | maximum length (in same units as `minimum`)            |

 **Validation:**
- - If maximum is specified, it must be greater than minimum.
+ - If maximum is specified, it must not be smaller than minimum.

 #### Linear-Memory Description